The Mount Office of Fellowships

 Preparing and Applying

-In association with the director of the Career Center, we will help you with the preparation of your application, keep you on track during the process, and keep you aware of the various application deadlines.
+The Fellowships Committee will help you with the preparation of your application, keep you on track during the process, and keep you aware of the various application deadlines.
+Additional resources are available at the Career Center.

-Preparing the Application Letter: We will help you craft your application letter based on the specifications of the desired fellowship.
+Preparing the Application Letter: We will help you craft your application letter based on the specifications of the desired fellowship or scholarship.

 Preparing a Résumé: The Career Center offers a wide range of skill building workshops and programs, such as résumé writing or interview preparation, throughout the year.

-Letters of Recommendation: We will help you identify the people to write recommendation letters for you.
+Letters of Recommendation: We will help you identify the people to write your recommendation letters, and provide them with tailored guidelines according to the .

-Preparing for an interview: The Career Center runs a "mock interview," designed to provide you with the opportunity to practice your interview skills in a face-to-face interview situation.
+Preparing for an interview: The Career Center runs a "mock interview" workshop, designed to provide you with the opportunity to practice your interview skills in a face-to-face interview situation.
 The session will enable you to observe your verbal and nonverbal communication on videotape and to receive constructive feedback from a Career Center staff member or guest interviewer.
+The Fellowships Committee will provide further interview training depending on the particular fellowship or scholarship application.

 Get Started with Your Fellowship Process